Tag: White Ink

 Here is a great printing job we supplied for the Nando's Riccarton restaurant, which demonstrates printing directly to timber.
 The concept was to allow the grain of the wood to show through and become part of the graphic.
 This is a fantastic example of the strength of direct printing, and also using printing with white ink.
 The window graphic is a clear adhesive film.
 We used white ink , but not as a flood fill because we wanted a degree of transparency for the colours.

-Have you thought about how you could benefit from white ink?
+(Updated July 2020) Have you thought about how you could benefit from white ink?
 Digital has changed the way we think about print.
-Short runs are so common now because digital has made them affordable.
-But digital has always had its limitation, you couldn't print white.
-This has meant all materials printed have to start off as white to get vivid colours.
-This is not the case now, white ink has changed everything.
-We've been successfully printing white ink for over 2 years now, so we know its value.
+Short runs are so common now because digital printing has made them affordable.
+But digital printing had always had its limitation, you couldn't print white.
+This meant all materials printed had to start off as white to get vivid colours; the advent of white ink changed everything.
+We've been printing white ink since 2008.